Quenched local limit theorem for a directed random walk on the backbone of a supercritical oriented percolation cluster for $d \ge 1$: Proofs of preliminary annealed estimates

 We now provide a brief sketch of the proof.

 \begin{proof} For \eqref{eq:lemmaA4_1} we will go into more detail since this is also the general approach for the other two estimates.
 First note that

 by the renewal theorem.
 (Recall that in our setting we in principle allow the random walk to start outside the percolation cluster, which possibly skews the law of the first increment $T_1-T_0$.
-However, by \cite[Lemma~B.1]{BethuelsenBirknerDepperschmidtSchluter}, the time until the path hits the cluster has exponential tails and can thus be neglected in the following arguments).
+However, by \cite[Lemma~B.1]{BethuelsenBirknerDepperschmidtSchluter}, see also Lemma \ref{lem:quenched-rw-cluster} below, the time until the path hits the cluster has exponential tails and can thus be neglected in the following arguments).
 For an intuitive idea why \eqref{eq:lemmaA4_1} holds observe that

 and by the CLT, there are $O(\sqrt{\ell})$ ``substantial'' terms in this sum (where $k = \ell/\mu_T \pm O(\sqrt{\ell})$), each of which is $O(\ell^{-(d+1)/2})$ by \eqref{eq:lemmaA2_1}.

 Here is the more detailed argument: Conditioned on $Z(\ell)$ the event $\{ X_{m+\ell}=x \}$ is independent of $\bigcap_{j=\ell +1}^{M-k}(Z(j))^\compl$ and thus we get for any $L\in\bN$